putman10/track-suggester/README.md

 ## Description

-_{This is a website to show off my css, HTML javascript and jQuery skills.
-The main focus will be providing users with a quiz like selector to determine the best programming languages for them to learn based on their interests and career trajectory.}_
+_This is a website to show off my css, HTML javascript and jQuery skills.
+The main focus will be providing users with a quiz like selector to determine the best programming languages for them to learn based on their interests and career trajectory._

 ## Setup/Installation Requirements